sugaryourcoffee/monitoring/docs/ganglia.md

     uranus$ sudo puppet cert --list
       "ganglia.fritz.box"  (SHA256) C8:14:9A:2D:D6:5A:75:44:48:82:EA:D2:09:19:47:80:27:2A:C5:21:A4:D6:43:89:47:49:2D:1F:AC:94:F4:04

 to look for waiting certificates.
-To certify the request we issue
+To sign the requested certificate we issue

     uranus$ sudo puppet cert sign ganglia.fritz.box